python/cpython/Doc/library/gettext.rst

 .. function:: install(domain, localedir=None, *, names=None)

-   This installs the function :func:`_` in Python's builtins namespace, based on *domain* and *localedir* which are passed to the function :func:`translation`.
+   This installs the function :func:`!_` in Python's builtins namespace, based on *domain* and *localedir* which are passed to the function :func:`translation`.

    For the *names* parameter, please see the description of the translation object's :meth:`~NullTranslations.install` method.

-   As seen below, you usually mark the strings in your application that are candidates for translation, by wrapping them in a call to the :func:`_` function, like this::
+   As seen below, you usually mark the strings in your application that are candidates for translation, by wrapping them in a call to the :func:`!_` function, like this::

       print(_('This string will be translated.'))

-   For convenience, you want the :func:`_` function to be installed in Python's builtins namespace, so it is easily accessible in all modules of your application.
+   For convenience, you want the :func:`!_` function to be installed in Python's builtins namespace, so it is easily accessible in all modules of your application.